We reaped a Harvest, indeed.

-As predicted the omniscient Weather Men from the Weather Channel to the Doppler Radar Team provided us with sufficiently confusing and contradictory information.
-At 2pm ET there was a 20% chance of rain, and in NYC 20% means “not at all,” typically.
-By 6pm (the start of our event) the chances were up around 40%.
-Right around 3pm ET torrential down-pours engulfed the five borrows.
-By 6pm it was sunny, however we had already made the call to switch location from an impeccable rooftop in DUMBO (Down Under Manhattan Bridge Overpass) to a secret loft location in the heart of Williamsburg aka Moneysburg aka eclectic mix of cash-only and credit-accepting restaurants, bars, and coffee lolipooloozas.
+At 2pm EST there was a 20 percent chance of rain predicted, and in NYC 20 percent typically means: I doubt it.
+Right around 3pm EST, torrential down-pours engulfed the five borrows.
+By 6pm it was sunny, again.
+However, we had already made the call to switch locations from an impeccable rooftop in DUMBO, to a secret loft location in the heart of Williamsburg, Brooklyn.

-From 6pm until close to midnight we, the mighty Noble Rot, indulged a crowd of 30 or so with a Harvest Celebration.
-For you see, good wine-reader, the Napa Valley is in the throes of Harvesting their cash-crops.
-In honor of their efforts we drank excellent examples of fabulous California wine from not-too-distant vintages.
+And we celebrated Harvest like it was 1999.
+For you see, good wine-reader, the Napa Valley is in the throes of Harvesting their grapey cash-crops.
+In honor and celebration of their work, we drank excellent examples of California wine from fairly recent vintages.
 The lineup looked like this:

 - 2005 Schramsberg Blanc de Blanc

 - 2005 Rombauer Cabernet Sauvignon